Attractors, Bifurcations and Curvature in Multi-field Inflation: Background evolution

-With the above proviso ($\dot \phi \propto {\cal G}^{\phi \phi}$), the moduli dependence of the first terms is given by the inverse metric $G^{\phi \phi}$.
-For negative curvature manifolds, this coefficient decreases as one moves away from the geodesic solution with $\partial_i {\cal G}_{\phi \phi} = 0$, opening the door for a competition between an increasing potential and decreasing kinetic energies.
-This intuitively explains geometric destabilization \cite{Renaux-Petel:2015mga,Renaux-Petel:2017dia,Cicoli:2018ccr,Grocholski:2019mot} as a simple competition of energy contributions.
+The orthogonal field dependence of the first term comes in via ${\cal G}^{\phi \phi}$ which, for negative curvature manifolds, decreases as one moves away from the geodesic solution with $\partial_i {\cal G}_{\phi \phi} = 0$.
+This allows for a competition between an increase in potential and a decrease in kinetic energies, providing an intuitive interpretation of geometric destabilization \cite{Renaux-Petel:2015mga,Renaux-Petel:2017dia,Cicoli:2018ccr,Grocholski:2019mot} as a simple competition of energy contributions.

-{ \it Stability}.
-The stability conditions for any background solution in general are determined by the eigenvalues of the full stability matrix spanned by the fields and their velocities.
-In order to obtain closed-form expressions we will restrict ourselves to two dimensions.
-For clarity we will consider the following form for the metric (any 2D metric can be diagonalized)